paukkroa/TelegramGameMasterBot/readme.md

 ## Commands

-- `/start` - Initialize the bot.
+- `/start` - Initialize the bot in a chat.
+Needs to be run privately and in the game group by each user.
 - `/help` - Get help.
-- `/addme` - Add me to a chat group, required to participate in games
-- `/join` - Join a Tournament waitlist
+- `/join` - Join a Tournament waitlist.
+Games are based on the people on the waitlist.
-- `/waitlist` - See players currently on the Tournament waitlist
+- `/waitlist` - See players currently on the Tournament waitlist.
-- `/players` - List registered players
+- `/players` - List registered players of the current chat.
 - `/tournament (n)` - Start a tournament of n games.
 Default is 5 games.
 - `/force_end` - End a tournament.
 - `@botusername Message` - Chat with the bot.
 Gets the chat context in tournaments, otherwise gives zero-shot responses.